intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 Requirements and characteristics are numbered.
 You will find these numbers also in the `values file`_ listed below in order to see the relation between requirement and current configuration.
 Usage of integrated PostgreSQL server.

+1. Usage of integrated *PostgreSQL* database server.
-* *PostgreSQL* data stored persistently.
+2. *PostgreSQL* data are stored persistently.
-* No reset of *PostgreSQL* data during the installation process.
+3. No reset of *PostgreSQL* data during the installation process.
-* Usage of the integrated SMTP server (*Mailhog*).
+4. Usage of the integrated SMTP server (*Mailhog*).
-* Web access to the GUI of *Mailhog*.
+5. Web access to the GUI of *Mailhog*.
-* The shared file system of IOM has to be stored persistently.
+6. The shared file system of IOM has to be stored persistently.
-* Local access to the shared file system of IOM.
+7. Local access to the shared file system of IOM.
-* Due to limited resources, only one IOM application server should run.
+8. Due to limited resources, only one IOM application server should run.
-* Usage of the integrated NGINX controller for direct access to GUIs of IOM and Mailhog.
-* Due to limited resources, only one instance of the integrated NGINX controller should run.
-* No access from another computer required.
+9. No access from another computer required.

 Values File
 ===========